 Peppermint essential oil (Mentha x piperita) is easily recognizable by its sweet, minty aroma.

-Peppermint essential oil is well known for being uplifting and energizing, and is commonly found in therapeutic bath and body products.
+Peppermint essential oil is well known for being uplifting and energizing, and is commonly found in blends for pain and swelling.

 Peppermint oil is distilled from the leaves of the peppermint plant.
 During distillation, the aroma is refreshing and awakening!
 I was amazed to see the quantity of peppermint leaves used to distill a small amount of essential oil.
 It’s easy to understand why the oil is so strong.